grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. On release day (private release) or before release day (public), the technical writer and merges the What's new branch into `main`.
 If `main` is no longer the same release as the upcoming release, the technical writer should add the appropriate backport label to the PR.

 The What's new is published in the "next" docs.
-When the release branch is promoted to GA, the What's new will also be part of the "latest" doc set.
+When the release branch is promoted to GA, the What's new will also be part of the "latest" doc set.-->

-## How to determine if content belongs in a What's new document
+## How to determine if content belongs in What's new

 Grafana publishes a What's new [docs page](/docs/grafana/latest/whatsnew/) and [blog post](/blog/2022/11/29/grafana-9.3-release/) along with every minor and major release.

 These posts are popular, and a good way for users to learn about the exciting new things we've released.
 What's new also drives our go-to-market enablement: we train the field and make videos on the topics in What's new.